 h г 6 Critical Task 110 - Public Outreach.
 Consultant to work without identifying subject of the work.
 This will require a scope review before work may begin that include federal funds.
 A caveat to address this will be in the FHWA Approval Letter. was added in this task with the following information to clarify that s needed to proceed with consultant work under this task. wil l include scopes of s nay fall under this task for planning support - consultant work effort services, project schedule, and cost.
 Consultant work effort will be DOT for approval prior to issuing Task Work Order."
 7 8 Critical Task 120 TIP - Consultant to work without identifying subject of the work.
 This will require a scope review before work may begin that include federal funds.
 A caveat to address this will be in the FHWA Approval Letter. ap "Co wil oroval from FHWA is onsultant services m I include scopes of s was added in this task with the following information to clarify that is needed to proceed with consultant work under this task.
 Inay fall under this task for planning support - consultant work effort services, project schedule, and cost.
 Consultant work effort will be DOT for approval prior to issuing Task Work Order."
-8 the work.
+8 10 Critical Task 130 MTP - Consultant to work without identifying subject of the work.
 This will require a scope review before work may begin that include federal funds.
-A caveat to address this will be was added in this task with the following information to clarify that s needed to proceed with consultant work under this task. wil l include scopes of s nay fall under this task for planning support - consultant work effort services, project schedule, and cost.
-Consultant work effort will be DOT for approval prior to issuing Task Work Order."
+A caveat to address this will be in the FHWA Approval Letter. ap "Co proval from FHWA is onsultant services m vas added in this task with the following information to clarify that seeded to proceed with consultant work under this task. hay fall under this task for planning support - consultant work effort services, project schedule, and cost.
+Consultant work effort will be pro ovided to FHWA, & F DOT for approval prior to issuing Task Work Order."
 9 16 Critical Task 150 TSM&O - Consultant to work without identifying subject of the work.
 This will require a scope review before work may begin that include federal funds.
-A caveat to address this will be in the FHWA Approval Letter. ap "Co wil proval from FHWA is pnsultant services m I include scopes of s vas added in this task with the following information to clarify that is needed to proceed with consultant work under this task. nay fall under this task for planning support - consultant work effort services, project schedule, and cost.
-Consultant work effort will be DOT for approval prior to issuing Task Work Order."
+A caveat to address this will be in the FHWA Approval Letter.
+Response: Language was added in this task with the following information to clarify that approval from FHWA is needed to proceed with consultant work under this task.
+"Consultant services may fall under this task for planning support - consultant work effort will include scopes of services, project schedule, and cost.
+Consultant work effort will be provided to FHWA, & FDOT for approval prior to issuing Task Work Order."